How to Reset a WordPress Site – Beginners Guide

 - Reset Theme Options – All options (mods) for all themes will be reset.

-- Delete Themes – This button will help you delete all theme you have installed on the site.
+- Delete Themes – This button will help you delete all themes you have installed on the site.
 This includes the currently active theme.

 - Delete Plugins – If you have more than a dozen plugins that you have been trying out, simply click this button to delete them all.
 All plugins except WP Reset will be deleted.